Kelly E. Humphreys Simmons, MD

 Simmons has also participated in several academic reports and research projects at Fairmont State, West Virginia University, and Johns Hopkins Universities that include work with DNA aptamers, copper-catalyzed coupling reactions, prostate cancer antigens, solar energy, rural nutrition, rural medicine, and weight management in patients with back pain; she is currently pursuing studies in endocarditis as well.
 Each of these experiences has encouraged Simmons to continue research initiatives in her future career as a medical doctor.

-Finally, Simmons is a member of the WVU Rural Medicine Track and recipient of the Health Plan Scholarship, both of which have provided resources and substantial opportunities for Simmons to further her education and medical career in rural West Virginia.
+Finally, Simmons was a member of the WVU Rural Medicine Track and recipient of the Health Plan Scholarship, both of which have provided resources and substantial opportunities for Simmons to further her education and medical career in rural West Virginia.
 Simmons is the type of student to emulate, and she carries with her the type of enthusiasm about her journey to become a physician and serve the medical needs of her community that make us proud to have her as a Scholar.